Welcome to the MFGG submission page. Because this is your first time making a submission,

 6.4 - Tutorials that are riddled with bugs are not allowed.
 Double check your work before submitting.

 7.1 - Sound files must be as high quality as possible.
 We will not accept poorly recorded or fuzzy sound effects that would not be useful in fangames.

 7.2 - Please submit all recorded music in .OGG format. .WAV music can take a huge chunk of storage and they are not allowed. .MP3 format are highly discouraged due to compression loss.

-7.3 - .MIDI music must be your own composition and not taken from another website, even if you cannot find the original composer's name.
-This also applies to formats such as .IT, .MOD, .S3M, etc.
+7.3 - All submitted custom music must be your own composition and not taken from another website, even if you cannot find the original composer's name.
+This obviously does not apply to rips.

 8. Guidelines for Miscellaneous Files

-8.1 - The Miscellaneous section is designed specifically for resources which prove helpful in either running or creating Games.
-Feel free to submit resources such as fonts, 3D Models, system files, but not archive gimmicks such as screensavers or wallpapers.
+8.1 - The Miscellaneous section is designed specifically for resources that prove helpful in either running or creating games.
+Feel free to submit resources such as fonts, 3D Models, system files, but not things like screensavers or wallpapers.

 9. Other Things to Consider

 9.1 - Remember that submissions must be checked by multiple main site moderators before they can appear on the site, and since MFGG staff have lives outside of the site, it may take a few weeks before a submission is accepted or declined.